 - Please only use one space after a period and avoid other excessive uses of the space bar, the return key or clip art.

-- Use double quotes (") for real quotations of people.
-Use single quotes (') for expressions.
+- Only use double quotes (") for real quotations of people.
+Only use single quotes (') for expressions.
 Unless essential to the flow of the paragraph, quotations will be placed in a paragraph of their own with a clear citation.

 We use Harvard Referencing, but with punctuation kept to a minimum.
 Here are examples of the different uses:

 - Duffy S (2010) Personalisation in Mental Health.
 Sheffield: Centre for Welfare Reform

 - Duffy S & Hyde C (2011) Women at the Centre.
 Sheffield: Centre for Welfare Reform

 - Cowen A, Murray P & Duffy S (2011) Personalised Transition: a collaborative approach to funding individual budgets for young disabled people with complex needs leaving school.
 Journal of Integrated Care, Vol. 19 Iss: 2, pp. 30-36 doi: 10.5042/jic.2011.0158